Azathothas/Toolpacks/INFO.md

 - [The XZ Backdoor](https://gist.github.com/thesamesam/223949d5a074ebc3dce9ee78baad9e27)
 - [Reproducible Builds](https://reproducible-builds.org/docs/definition/)
 > The amount of work and the near impossibility to ensure that every source I use provide reproducibility is infeasibly impractical.
-> Even if it were practical, not every pkg/tool provide source code, so this is moot anyway.
+> Even if it were practical, not every pkg/tool provides source code, so this is impractical.
 >
 - Reasons to **Trust this Repo**
 > - All the [Build Scripts](https://github.com/Azathothas/Toolpacks/tree/main/.github/scripts) & [workflows](https://github.com/Azathothas/Toolpacks/tree/main/.github/workflows) are completely open-source.
 You are free to audit & scrutinize everything.